AuDigitalHealth/lingo/docs/design/technologies.md

 ### CIS

 The Concept Identifier Service is used to pre-allocate concept identifiers, which makes it possible to bulk create concepts in the authoring platform.
 This is used to reduce the amount of time it takes to create the required concepts for newly authored medicines.

 The CIS is ran and mainteneded by ihtsdo.

+## Lingo

 ### API